Immunotherapy for Mesothelioma

 It does this in two ways:

-1. Making the immune system stronger so it can better fight mesothelioma cells
+• Making the immune system stronger so it can fight mesothelioma cells

-2. Identifying and attacking parts of cancer cells called receptors that help these cells hide from the immune system
+• Identifying and attacking receptors (parts of cancer cells that help them hide from the immune system)

-“Immunotherapy has shown promise in supporting mesothelioma patients by boosting the immune system to recognize and fight cancer cells.
-It’s like giving your body an extra set of tools to combat the disease more effectively.”
+“Immunotherapy is like giving your body an extra set of tools to combat the disease more effectively.”

 Jenna Tozzi, RN, Chief Patient Care Advisor for Mesothelioma Hope